E-Rose/PPPLCalibrationFramework/README.md

 ## qCamera
 You need to install qCamera, which can be found here: https://bitbucket.org/iontrapgroup/qcamera. qCamera has some of its own dependencies.
 These include matplotlib and Pytables.
-Pytables also has its own dependencies, numexpr and mock.
-These can be installed with `pip install numexpr`, `pip install mock`, and `pip install tables`.
+Pytables also has its own dependencies: numexpr and mock.
+All of these can be installed with `pip install numexpr`, `pip install mock`, and `pip install tables`.

 ## qtawesome
  For some of the icons in the GUI, [qtawsome](https://github.com/spyder-ide/qtawesome) was used.
 This can be installed with